badair/yarma/README.md

         // We use std::visit here because the reflected members
         // are not convertible to each other.
 If they were, we
-        // could simply call m.get() instead.
-Keep in mind that
+        // could simply call m.get(emp) instead. the get function
-        // get speaks std::invoke, so you can pass arguments to
+        // speaks std::invoke, so you can pass arguments to member
-        // member functions through it
+        // functions through it too, as long as your reflected members
+        // have covariant signatures
         visit([=](auto mem) { cout << mem.get(emp); }, m);

         if(m.is_data())